Borrowing costs jump for fragile euro zone states

 * Spain misses target at auction, spreads widen

-* Investors start to lose faith in ECB backstop (Updates prices, adds Greek minister comments, U.S. data)
+* Investors start to lose faith in ECB backstop (Updates prices, adds comment)

 By John Geddie